mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

      me Leaves
    }

-The code should produce something like this (‘’Your name will obviously be different’’):
+The code should produce something like this (Your name will obviously be different):

 .. image:: Action_example.png